cadnano/cadnano2.5/README.md

 * Python 3 compatible
 * no more camel-case'd variables (fixes namespace collisions)
 * QUndoCommands are broken out to their own modules
-* added a STL generator to generate models for 3D printing
+* added a STL generator to generate models for 3D printing (experimental)
+* added a PDB file generator (experimental, requires additional dependency)
 * Maya code removed.
 * Added ability to take advantage of `pyqtdeploy` tool to build standalone versions that can be destributed as binary (not currently finished)